CHE-Monash/Myeloma-Model/README.md

 Blue health states represent treatments where BCR is predicted, either to chemotherapy or autologous stem cell transplant (ASCT).
 Grey health states represent treatment-free intervals or post-induction maintenance therapy.
 The EpiMAP Myeloma model (V1) considers up to nine LoTs and BCR is predicted after each treatment (chemotherapy or ASCT).
 The time between LoTs is defined as a treatment-free interval.

-Given the wide variety of chemotherapy regimens used to treat MM in Australia, the EpiMAP Myeloma model includes coefficients for specific chemotherapy regimens at LoT 1 and LoT 2 only, alongside the 'other' category.
+Given the wide variety of chemotherapy regimens used to treat myeloma in Australia, the EpiMAP Myeloma model includes coefficients for specific chemotherapy regimens at LoT 1 and LoT 2 only, alongside the 'other' category.
 The proportion of simulated patients that receive each chemotherapy regimen is based on observed data from the MRDR.

 | LoT | Regimen | Proportion |
 | --- | ------- | ---------- |